Robert Cooper Grier: Conduct investigation

-American Civil War
+American Civil War and Reconstruction

+During the American Civil War, Grier was a proponent for preservation of the Union and felt strongly that the rebellion needed to be squashed.
+He was visiting his son in law in Frankfort, Kentucky, when the first shots of the war were fired at Fort Sumter.
+He lamented in a letter that his son in law was a secessionist "as insane as the others".
+He agreed with President Lincoln and refused to recognize the Confederate government as legitimate.
+He ruled that captured Confederates should be charged as traitors rather than citizens of another nation.

-During the American Civil War, Grier discontinued circuit riding in 1862, and in 1863 wrote the opinion on the Prize Cases, which declared that Lincoln's blockade of Southern ports was constitutional.
+He discontinued circuit riding in 1862, and in 1863 wrote the opinion on the Prize Cases, which declared that Lincoln's blockade of Southern ports was constitutional.
 In the moments leading up to the Civil War, President Lincoln refused to ask Congress to officially declare war.
 Doing so, Lincoln believed, would recognize the Confederate States of America as an independent nation and imply the dissolution of the Union.
 As Commander in Chief, Lincoln acted as if war had been declared, though, issuing blockades of Southern ports that helped to cripple the Southern cause.
 Opponents of Lincoln's maneuvers saw the blockades as pure piracy, since there had been no official call for war.
 Supporters argued for war in fact, not in words, and justified the blockading and capturing of Southern vessels.

 Grier was a strong supporter of the Union.
 In his majority opinion, Grier supported Lincoln.
-"A civil war is never solemnly declared," he wrote.
-"It becomes such by its accidents – the number, power, and organization of the persons who originate and carry it on."
+"A civil war is never solemnly declared: it becomes such by its accidents."
 Though Congress did not proclaim a state of war existed, thought Grier, "its actual existence is a fact in our domestic history which the Court is bound to notice and to know."
 Thus, by citing the power that the Constitution confers on the president to use the military to protect the Union, Grier upheld Lincoln's tactics.